DHTMLX/gantt-docs/data/api/gantt_onbeforetaskchanged_event.md

 @template:	api_event
 @descr:

+- The event fires when the user drags a task in the timeline area.
 - The event is blockable.
 Return *false* to cancel the drag operation.
 - The event fires before the api/gantt_onaftertaskdrag_event.md event.